tksano/testimonials/README.md

 ## Requirements

-SilverStripe 2.4.5
+SilverStripe 2.4.5 or later
 (not tested for versions prior to 2.4.5, but probably work)

 ## Installation

 Unpack and copy the "testimonials" folder into your SilverStripe project.

-Run "dev/build" in your browser, for example: "http://localhost/silverstripe/dev/build?flush=all"
+Run "dev/build" in your browser, for example: "http://localhost/dev/build?flush=all"

 ## How to use the module